Skip to main content

 Accessible tenancy agreements

-Your tenants must be able to understand your tenancy agreement fully.
 Once a tenancy agreement is signed, it becomes a legally binding contract.
-So, it is crucial that all parties understand what they are agreeing to.
+This means it is important that the tenants can understand it fully.

 You can make the agreement easier to understand by: